top of page

 Analogue photographs and video (16min)

-As part of group exhibition Sculptural Landscapes at Galleri Format, Malmö, Sweden, Jan-Feb 2021.
+As part of group exhibition Sculptural Landscapes at Galleri Format, Malmö, Sweden 2021.
 Curated by Trine Stephensen.

 Other participating artists;